Axway/docker-cft/compose/README.md

       device: "[YOUR_EFS_DNS]:/"
 ```

-##### 2. Create and start the Transfer CFT service
+##### 2. Create the Transfer CFT service

-From the folder where the docker-compose-multinode.yml file is located, on each Docker server, run the command:
+From the folder where the docker-compose-multinode.yml file is located, run the following command on each Docker server:

 ```console
 docker-compose -f docker-compose-multinode.yml up
 ```

-The `up` command builds (if needed), recreates, starts, and attaches to a container for services.
-Unless they are already running, this command also starts any linked services.
+The `up` command builds, (re)creates, starts, and attaches to a container for services.
+And, unless they are already running, this command also starts any linked services.

 You can use the -d option to run containers in the background.

 ```console
 docker-compose -f docker-compose-multinode.yml up -d
 ```
-##### 2. Stop and remove the Transfer CFT service
+##### 3. Stop and remove the Transfer CFT service

-From the folder where the docker-compose-multinode.yml file is located, on each Docker server, you can stop the containers using the command:
+From the folder where the docker-compose-multinode.yml file is located, you can stop the containers on each Docker server using the command:

 ```console
 docker-compose -f docker-compose-multinode.yml down
 ```

-The `down` command stops containers, and removes containers, networks, anonymous volumes, and images created by `up`.
+The `down` command stops containers and removes containers, networks, anonymous volumes, and images created by `up`.
 You can use the -v option to remove named volumes declared in the `volumes` section of the Compose file, and anonymous volumes attached to containers.

-##### 3. Start the Transfer CFT service
+##### 4. Start the Transfer CFT service

-From the folder where the docker-compose-multinode.yml file is located, on each Docker server, you can start the Transfer CFT service using `start` if it was stopped using `stop`.
+From the folder where the docker-compose-multinode.yml file is located, on each Docker server you can start the Transfer CFT service using `start` if it was stopped using `stop`.

 ```console
 docker-compose -f docker-compose-multinode.yml start
 ```

-##### 4. Stop the Transfer CFT service
+##### 5. Stop the Transfer CFT service

-From the folder where the docker-compose-multinode.yml file is located, on each Docker server, you can stop the containers using the command:
+From the folder where the docker-compose-multinode.yml file is located, you can stop the containers on each Docker server using the command:

 ```console
 docker-compose -f docker-compose-multinode.yml stop
 ```

-##### 5. Upgrade Transfer CFT
+##### 6. Upgrade Transfer CFT

-You can use the upgrade option to change the image used for Transfer CFT without losing Transfer CFT's data (i.e. keep the runtime).
-This could be useful, for example, if you want to work with a newly released SP2 instead of the current SP1, or you want to add some security options to the Linux kernel.
+You can use the upgrade option to change the image used for Transfer CFT without losing Transfer CFT's data, that is, keep the runtime.
+This could be useful if you want to work with a newly released SP2 instead of the current SP1 or to add some security options to the Linux kernel, for example.

 You must first load the new Transfer CFT image in your repository.
 You can either:
 - Use an official Transfer CFT image, as described in the section "How to use the official Transfer CFT Docker image"